Xylooligosaccharides (XOS)

 Frequently asked questions about Xylooligosaccharides (XOS)

-Xylooligosaccharides (XOS) is studied for supports bifidobacterial growth at low doses, helps maintain regular bowel function, supports gut-immune crosstalk.
-XOS has been shown in randomized human trials to selectively increase fecal Bifidobacterium counts at doses as low as 1-2 grams per day, helping support a beneficial bacterial profile in the colon with minimal change in total carbohydrate intake.
+Xylooligosaccharides is researched primarily for Gut Health and Immune Support.
+XOS has been shown in randomized human trials to selectively increase fecal Bifidobacterium counts at doses as low as 1-2 grams per day, helping support a beneficial bacterial profile in the colon with minimal change in total carbohydrate i…

-Reported potential side effects may include: Mild bloating or gas, especially in the first days of supplementation.
+For most healthy adults, Xylooligosaccharides is well tolerated at studied doses.
+Reported effects can include: Mild bloating or gas, especially in the first days of supplementation.
 Loose stools or mild diarrhea at higher than recommended doses.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Xylooligosaccharides is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: No major direct drug interactions reported with XOS in clinical studies.
+Possible interactions include: No major direct drug interactions reported with XOS in clinical studies.
 May alter timing of oral antibiotic effects on gut microbiota; separate dosing recommended.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)